-- Senior University Teacher (School of Geographical and Earth Sciences)
+- Senior University Teacher (Geography)

 I have broad interests in cartography & GI research.